veeso/orange-trees/README.md

 orange-trees = "0.1.0"
 ```

----

-## Documentation 📚
+### Examples

-The developer documentation can be found on Rust Docs at <https://docs.rs/orange-trees>
+Examples can be found in the homepage of the documentation at <https://docs.rs/orange-trees>

 ---